17 Oct Best Corded Vacuum Cleaner

 Many people that own a Henry have had it for 10 years or more so you can be pretty sure this is not an appliance that going to need to be replaced in a hurry.

-It’s also very easy to use and comes with a bunch of accessories that ensures you can clean every part of your home, high or low:
+It’s also very easy to use and comes with a bunch of accessories that ensure you can clean every part of your home, high or low:

 This is a cheap way to get a high-quality premium branded vacuum cleaner.
 It delivers the same suction power and performance as Sharks more expensive cordless models and still comes with a whole load of features to make cleaning your home a lot easier.

-It comes with “lift away” where the central unit detaches from the wand so you can just walk up and down the stairs with zero hassle or reach up to the ceiling with no bother at all
+These all come with “powered lift away” where the central unit detaches from the wand so you can just walk up and down the stairs with zero hassle or reach up to the ceiling with no bother at all.

 Anti-hair wrap technology stops any hair becoming tangled in the brush.
 This short video shows how that works: